-4. What If Eczema Turns Infectious?
+4. What If Eczema Turns Infected?

 It is very important to know the difference between a rash and infected eczema.
-Eczema becomes infected when fungi get into the infected and damaged skin.
+Eczema becomes infected when fungi get into the damaged skin.
 Incessant scratching could enhance the severity of the infection.
 This can also worsen the rash and exacerbate the infection.

-Eczema warrants prompt attention and the process can be evaluated depending on the severity of the infection.
+Eczema warrants prompt attention, and the process can be evaluated depending on the severity of the infection.
 A dermatologist can help reduce the severity of the infection and reduce its duration.
 He will medicate and provide therapy to prevent the infection from spreading to other parts of the body.
-It has been observed that bacteria called staphylococcus Aureus is the main cause of flare-ups.
+It has been observed that bacteria called Staphylococcus aureus is the main cause of flare-ups.